BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 # Create game printer and console presenter

 `GameOfLife.GamePrinter` module is running as a worker under supervise of `GameOfLife` supervisor. `GameOfLife.GamePrinter` is using `Agent` to store `TRef` for timer reference as we want to print the board to the STDOUT with the specified interval.
-You have already seen the example with using `Agent` so this shouldn't be new for you.
+You have already seen the example of using `Agent` so this shouldn't be new for you.
 Basically, we wrote public interface to start and stop printing the board to the screen.
 For tests we used [DocTest](http://elixir-lang.org/docs/stable/ex_unit/ExUnit.DocTest.html).

 {% highlight elixir %}
 # lib/game_of_life/game_printer.ex